plyotam/react-testing/README.md

     *   Drag existing waypoints to reposition them.
     *   Visual representation of the field, grid, waypoints, optimized path, and robot.
     *   Pan and Zoom (Implicit via browser, canvas resizes to available space).
+    *   **Measuring Tool:** Activate a ruler mode to click two points on the canvas and measure the distance between them, with live preview.
 *   **Waypoint Customization:**
     *   **Hard Waypoints:** The robot must pass through the center of these points.
     *   **Guide Waypoints:** The path will be "attracted" towards these points, but the robot does not need to pass directly through them.